RubixML/ML/README.md

 ```

 ### Word Count Vectorizer
-In machine learning, word *counts* are often used to represent natural language as numerical vectors called *documents*.
-The Word Count Vectorizer builds a vocabulary using hash tables from the training samples during fitting and transforms text *blobs* into sparse feature vectors.
-Each feature column represents a word from the vocabulary and the value denotes the number of times that word appeared in a given sample.
+The Word Count Vectorizer builds a vocabulary from the training samples and transforms text blobs into fixed length feature vectors.
+Each feature column represents a word from the vocabulary and the value denotes the number of times that word appears in a given sample.

 #### Parameters:
 | # | Param | Default | Type | Description |